jamiebutterworth2016/machine-learning/supervised-learning.md

 # Supervised learning
 Supports both numeric predictions and classification.\
 Classification appears to be the most useful.\

+## Semi-supervised learning
 Tables usually don't have a classification column.\
-Therefore, use unsupervised learning to generate a classification column.\
+Use unsupervised learning first to generate a classification column.\
+Then use supervised learning to then make predictions.

 Both inputs and output are known.